Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 The Council at a Glance

-In 1989, Texas’s 71st legislature established the Texas Interagency Council for the Homeless (TICH).
+In 1995, the 74th Texas legislature established the Texas Interagency Council for the Homeless (TICH).
 Legislation requires TICH to coordinate the state's resources and services to address homelessness.
 TICH serves as an advisory committee to the Texas Department of Housing and Community Affairs (TDHCA).
 Representatives from eleven state agencies sit on the council along with members appointed by the governor, lieutenant governor, and speaker of the house of representatives.
 Visit the Council Agencies page for the TICH roster.

 Council Activity